Large Chicken Bacon Ranch

 - .Really Big Italian Steak***

 Stoners white garlic sauce topped with steak, onions, mushrooms, and green peppers.
-Covered with whole-milk mozzarella cheese.$29.98
+Covered with whole-milk mozzarella cheese.$32.49

 - .Really Big Taco

 Stoner's pizza sauce topped with beef, jalapenos, sprinkled with taco seasoning, and covered with whole-milk mozzarella cheese.
-Served with a side of lettuce, tomato, sour cream, and buffalo sauce.$29.98
+Served with a side of lettuce, tomato, sour cream, and buffalo sauce.$29.99

 - .Really Big Chicken Bacon Ranch**

 Slow-smoked chicken smothered in cheese and ranch.
-Then, topping with crispy bacon.$29.98
+Then, topping with crispy bacon.$29.99

 .Jumbo Wings